suchayarj/WhatsOnYourFace...FakeOrFact/README.md

 **DIRECTORY**
 - src/ : contains py files with functions for the following purposes.
-    - CleanText.py : review text pre-processing
+    - CleanText.py : to pre-process review texts
-    - Model.py : to model using Neural Network MLP for anomaly detection
+    - Model.py : to model using Neural Network MLP Autoencoder for anomaly detection
     - webscrape-makeupalley.py : to webscrape skincare reviews from MakeupAlley.com
 - img/ : contains graphs and images
 - data/ : contains samples of data used in this project